satya-das/cib/examples/075-simple-interface-class-and-forwd-compatibility/README.md

 ```

-As it can be seen that a new pure virtual method is added to an existing interface.
+As it can be seen that only new virtual methods are added to an existing interface.
 But the new virtual method is added before the existing one and that is the key change.
-CIB architecture ensures that order of virtual method in class does not matter and ABI stability in ensured even then.
-Also, use of new method is inside `try-catch` block because if library wants to be backward compatible then it must handle the case when old client is used with new library.
-Library should not call new method when run with old client, and if it does CIB has mechanism in place to throw `std::bad_function_call` exception.
-Notice that if CIB architecture is not used then such change will break the binary compatibility.
+If CIB architecture is not used then such change will break the binary compatibility.

 Below is the diff of client code from the previous example: